-I’ve sung (and sometimes acted) in theatres, cabarets, arts centres and village halls from my homeland of New Zealand to Sydney, Melbourne, Hawaii and London and around the British Isles.
+I’ve performed in theatres, cabarets, arts centres and village halls from my homeland of New Zealand to Sydney, Melbourne, Hawaii and London and around the British Isles.
+I’m doing a little more acting lately with small roles in The Crown (Netflix) and Suruli (Bollywood).

 Musical theatre credits include Prof. Higgins (My Fair Lady, NZ), Magaldi (Evita, NZ and Hawaii), Julian Marsh (42nd Street, NZ), Potiphar/Jacob (Joseph’s Amazing Technicolour Dreamcoat, UK).
 Tim’s London stage debut was as Sydney Carton (lead) in the new musical A Tale of Two Cities, dir.
 Paul Nicholas.
 The UK’s Stage newspaper kindly rated me “spot on” as the world-weary, alcoholic lawyer.